Closed manifolds with transcendental L2-Betti numbers: Structure of the groups

-\begin{theorem} The group $G_I$ does have a recursive presentation if and only if $I$ is recursively enumerable, i.e.~there is a Turing machine listing exactly all elements of $I$. \end{theorem} \begin{proof} Assume that $I$ is recursively enumerable.
+\begin{theorem} The group $G_I$ has a recursive presentation if and only if $I$ is recursively enumerable, i.e.~if there is a Turing machine listing exactly all elements of $I$. \end{theorem} \begin{proof} Assume that $I$ is recursively enumerable.

 Using Lemma \ref{lem:normalform}, a presentation of $G_I$ is given by the generating set $s_1,s_2,\tau=:\delta_e$ with the following relations: \begin{itemize} \item $\tau^2=1$ \item $g^{-1}\tau g=:\delta_g$ commutes with $h^{-1}\tau h=:\delta_h$ for each $g,h\in \G$. \item $\prod_{x\in F_l}\delta_{gx}\delta_{gt_nx}$ is trivial for each $n\in I$ and each $g\in \G$. \item If $\G=\integers\wr\integers$, in addition we need the relations of this group: $s_2^ns_1s_2^{-n}$ commutes with $s_1$ for each $n\in\integers$. \end{itemize} As it is easy to list all elements of $\G$, starting with the Turing machine for $I$ we can produce a Turing machine listing all these relations, i.e.~this presentation is recursive.